Chart Color Schemes

 Infrastructure

-Edwardstown has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Edwardstown has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable initiatives include Tram Grade Separation Projects, Tonsley Innovation District, River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, and SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades).
-The following details projects most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include Tram Grade Separation Projects, Tonsley Innovation District, SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades), and River Torrens to Darlington Project (T2D) - South Road Resurfacing Works.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.